 The default location of the KMIP token directory is /var/user/$USERNAME/kmip.
-The environment variable $KMIPTOKEN_DIR will override the default location, when in use.
-Each of the subdirectories under this kmip directory keeps the configuration material as needed by a KMIP client to connect to a KMIP server in the respective KMIP server group.
+If set, the environment variable $KMIPTOKEN_DIR overrides the default location.
+Each of the subdirectories under this KMIP token directory represents a server group and it keeps the configuration material as needed by a KMIP client to connect to a KMIP server.

 # kmipcfg create -o server_list=kmip-server.example.com:5696 \ -o client_p12=kmip-server.p12 KMIP_server

 After a private KMIP token is initialized and configured by the kmipcfg create command, the name of the server group can be changed by the pktool inittoken command: